cgossain/AppController/README.md

 ```
 class MyAwesomeInterfaceProvider: AppControllerInterfaceProviding {

+    func configuration(for appController: AppController, traitCollection: UITraitCollection) -> AppController.Configuration {
+      // return a configuration model for the transition
+      // note that the default configuration is being returned here, but it can be further configured
+      return AppController.Configuration()
+    }

     func loggedOutInterfaceViewController(for appController: AppController) -> UIViewController {
         // create and return your logged out interface view controller
         let welcomeViewController = WelcomeViewController()